Nightshift (magazine): Content

 Each month has a feature on one local artist or group, with their picture appearing on the front cover, and an interview inside.
 There are occasional exceptions to this format, for example the November 2010 issue featured a round up of the Metal scene, and July 2010 covered Truck Festival.

 The magazine includes local music news, new release, gig, and demo, reviews, and a gig guide for the month.
 Advertisements support the magazine's production and distribution.

 In the Demos section, editor Munro reviews demos sent by local musicians, with no pretence of being unbiased.
 The reviews are entirely based upon his opinions and preferences, but — despite sometimes harsh words for music deemed lacking — there is genuine constructive criticism, and many bands later submit improved demos.
 The best and worst entries in a month are put in 'Demo of the month' and 'The Demo dumper', respectively.

 Parachutes are apparently a five-piece band, though they sound more like some sausage-fingered bedroom hermit collapsing on the random play buttons of every instrument in his room and deluding himself that it’s something akin to avant garde genius.

 — Ronan Munro, The Demo Dumper, Nightshift August 2009.

 The instructions for submitting demos include the warning "If you can’t handle criticism, please don’t send us your demo".

 At the start of the Covid pandemic Nightshift closed down.
 The last edition of the magazine was an online-only issue covering April 2020.
 Another online-only issue appeared in December 2020 containing a feature on how Oxford's music scene was coping with lockdowns as well as the magazine's traditional end of year Top 30 of oxford songs.

 In July 2021 Nightshift launched a Crowdfunder campaign to raise funds for a return to coincide with the lifting of Covid restrictions on live music.
 Radiohead, Supergrass, Foals, Ride, Swervedriver, Glass Animals, Stornoway and Young Knives contributed rare and signed prizes alongside local venues and shops The campaign raised over £16,000 and the magazine returned in print in October 2021, coinciding with its 300th issue.

-The web site of the magazine features PDF downloads of the magazine since 2005, and a bulletin board for local musicians, fans, and promoters.